Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GudEIWIRltY.md

 # [August 30th, 2022 Livestream](../2022-08-30.md)
 ## Q&A: Unreal 5 switch, when?
 https://www.youtube.com/watch?v=GudEIWIRltY
-This question was possibly duplicated with a more recent answer: [December 20th, 2022 Livestream Q&A: Update to Unreal Engine 5 planned?](./yt-mMIwRukhAEg.md) [https://www.youtube.com/watch?v=mMIwRukhAEg](https://www.youtube.com/watch?v=mMIwRukhAEg)
+This question was possibly duplicated with a more recent answer: [January 10th, 2023 Livestream Q&A: Still curious about Unreal Engine 5, any feedback about this?](./yt-wYQpKcI9rUU.md) [https://www.youtube.com/watch?v=wYQpKcI9rUU](https://www.youtube.com/watch?v=wYQpKcI9rUU)

 ### Topics